dbt-labs/dbt-core/CONTRIBUTING.md

 ## Testing

-Once you're able to manually test that your code change is working in the desired circumstances, it's important to run automated tests.
+Once you're able to manually test that your code change is working as expected, it's important to run existing automated tests, as well as adding some new ones.
 These tests will ensure that:
 - Your code changes do not unexpectedly break other established functionality
 - Your code changes can handle all known edge cases
-- The functionality you're adding will _keep_ working into the future
+- The functionality you're adding will _keep_ working in the future

 Although `dbt-core` works with a number of different databases, you won't need to supply credentials for every one of these databases in your test environment.
 Instead, you can test most `dbt-core` code changes with Python and Postgres.